Infrastructure Information for Knox County Indiana

 Points of Presence (POPs) serving Vincennes 46 different carriers including AT&T, MCI, Sprint, ALLNETT, LCI, LDDS, US SIGNAL and Wiltel.

-Waste water treatment is provided by the Vincennes Sewer Department.
+Waste water treatment is provided by the Vincennes Water Utilities.
 The department operates an activated sludge treatment plant southwest of the City of Vincennes

 - Plant Design Capacity - 7.45 MGD